MAziz-0/Merge_store/README.md

 - Unable to load Heroku website in a website mockup generator to test responsiveness

 - Due to Django routing, getting a validation error for HTML element (li) unable to fix without breaking padding on the navbar

+- The Navigation bar can sometimes freeze due to the load from static files cause dropdown links to not work perfectly.

 ### Heroku